-Monte Cavallo di Pontebba / Rosskofel is actually a small massif, consisting of some peaks and rocky towers.
-Even more, on the very good Tabacco map (No. 018) the highest point of the massif is Creta di Pricot, 2252m, standing a bit towards the East of the summit of Monte Cavallo di Pontebba / Rosskofel, 2240m.
-Even more towards the East the main ridge of the massif is lowering, but the point 2203m is still a strong rocky peak and even the last rocky elevation, Anticima Est, 1971 looks from the eastern side like a powerful bastion.
-All these peaks are forming towards the North a nice, up to 500m high north face, which is so beautifully seen from the nice Winkel valley below it.
-When you reach the summit over the N wall, you find yourself on a nice, grassy plateau, and you wouldn't think that also the southern slopes of the massif are very steep and rocky.
-No normal route goes over them and only when going by the East ridge route, you realise, how steep and rocky these slopes are.
+Monte Cavallo di Pontebba / Rosskofel, 2239 m, is actually a small massif, consisting of some peaks and rocky towers.
+On the otherwise very good Tabacco map (No. 018) the highest point of the massif is due to an error the summit of Creta di Pricot, standing a bit towards the East of the summit of Monte Cavallo di Pontebba / Rosskofel, marked with 2252 m.
+Its correct altitude is 2233 m.
+Even more towards the East, the main ridge of the massif is lowering, but the point 2203 m is still a strong rocky peak and even the last rocky elevation, Anticima Est, 1971 m, looks from the eastern side like a powerful bastion.
+All these peaks are forming towards the North a nice, up to 500 m high north face, which is so beautifully seen from the nice Winkel valley below it.
+When you reach the summit over the N wall, you find yourself on a broad, grassy plateau, and you wouldn't think that also the southern slopes of the massif are very steep and rocky.
+No normal route goes over them and only when going by the East ridge route, you realise, how steep and rocky also those southern slopes are.

 Like from all summits in the Carnic Alps main ridge, also from Monte Cavallo di Pontebba / Rosskofel you have a great panorama on all sides.
 The contrast between icy summits of Hohe Tauern on the North and rocky summits of Carnic and Julian Alps on the South is very nice.
 And on the West, the Dolomites mountains are clearly seen.

 Below are some more pictures of panorama.